-A carbon monoxide detector and alarm is designed to alert users about the unsafe level of carbon monoxide.
-These work through making flashing lights and noise.
+A carbon monoxide detector and an alarm are designed to alert users about the unsafe level of carbon monoxide—these work through making flashing lights and noise.

-This pattern is continuously repeatedly until the CO level drops or until pressing the mute button.
+This pattern is continuously repeated until the CO level drops or until pressing the mute button.
 If you have heard the sound from your carbon monoxide detected, don’t just ignore it and consider taking action immediately.

-The chirping will tell you that the detector might not be function or could fail soon.
-This may be reporting low battery, a unit malfunction, an internal error or the end of the internal sensor’s useful life.
+The chirping will tell you that the detector might not be a function or could fail soon.
+This may be reporting a low battery, a unit malfunction, an internal error, or the end of the internal sensor’s useful life.

-The carbon monoxide detectors that are non-UL listed include all low level detector you feature, every alarm in its own way.
+The carbon monoxide detectors that are non-UL listed include all low-level detectors you feature, every alarm in its way.
 Check the user’s manual that came with your carbon monoxide detector to interpret chirping noises.

 In this case, take action as soon as possible.
 Don’t stay in your place and vacate the area being affected.
-You can also consider calling somebody for help to fix the issue that causes high level of carbon monoxide.
+You can also consider calling somebody for help to fix the issue that causes a high level of carbon monoxide.

 Carbon Monoxide Detector Beeping?
 Here’s What You Need to Do

 Here are the other things you should do if your carbon monoxide detector is beeping.